 - Prepare the sauce - Add all the sauce ingredients in a bowl and whisk them together.

-- Add the remaining ingredients - Add the sauce, onions, ginger, garlic, green onions, green chilies along with coriander and cumin powder.
+- Add the remaining ingredients - Add the sauce, onions, ginger, garlic, green onions, and green chilies, along with coriander and cumin powder.

-- Cook till the onions have softened and turned translucent, and all the liquid has been absorbed - will take about 4 to 5 minutes.
+- Cook till the onions have softened and turned translucent, and all the liquid has been absorbed - about 4 to 5 minutes.
 Do a taste test and salt if needed.

 - The finishing touch - Squeeze lemon juice over the ground chicken and add coriander leaves.
 Mix well.

 - Serve - Gently separate the leaves from the lettuce.
 To serve, place spoonfuls of the chicken mixture in the center of a lettuce leaf.
 Enjoy immediately.

 - Make sure you use organic ground chicken made from 100% breast meat, such as Bell and Evan’s ground chicken from Whole Foods.
 This ensures that there are no bones in your chicken.

 - Feel free to substitute chicken with tofu or cottage cheese (paneer)